Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 1. In the Azure portal, set the **Directory + subscription** filter to the Azure AD tenant associated with the Azure subscription into which you deployed the Azure VM in the first exercise of this lab.

 2. Search for **Load Balancer** in the Azure portal and select it.
-Then Select the load balancer present in the portal.
+Then Select the listed load balancer present in the portal.
 From the **Settings** tab select **Frontend IP configuration** and Copy the IpAddress which we will using to login into adVM.

-Search for Remote Desktop Connection in the windows Search bar and Select it.
+3. Search for Remote Desktop Connection in the windows Search bar and Select it.
 Provide the IPAddress that was copied before.
 When prompted to authenticate, provide the following credentials:

    |Setting|Value|